trans/yamldom.cr/README.md

+# YAML DOM

-# YAML Intermediate Representation
+## Intermediate Representation

 [![YAML Process](yamlproc.png)](http://yaml.org/spec/1.2/spec.html#Processing)

-The current Crystal YAML library produces a quasi-native/intermediate-representation.
-The result is native in that YAML Sequences are converted to Array, and YAML Mappings are converted to Hash, but it is still an intermediate representation because YAML Scalars remain just Strings.

-The YAML Representation library provides a true YAML composer that preserves information lost when using the current Crystal "parser".
-This it is an intermediate representation at a stage of loading just prior to a final native construction.
+The YAML DOM library provides a YAML composer that the models YAML [Intermediate Representation]().
+This model preserves information lost when using the current Crystal "parser".
 In particular `tag` information is preserved and accessible.
-With this proper intermediate representation this library can also provide standard native construction.

 ## Installation